atc0m/esp32-c6-lcd-counter/README.md

-# ESP32-C6 LCD Counter - First Embedded Rust Adventure 🦀
+# ESP32-C6 LCD with Rust

-## What is this thing?

-This is my journey into making pixels appear on a tiny screen.

-**The Project**: A simple counter that displays ever-increasing numbers on a 1.47" LCD screen using seven-segment style digits.
-It's counting seconds since you turned it on, very exciting...
+A simple counter that displays ever-increasing numbers on a 1.47" LCD screen using seven-segment style digits.

-## The Hardware
+## Hardware

-This project is based on the ESP32-C6-LCD-1.47 board from Waveshare.
-It's got:
+ESP32-C6-LCD-1.47 board from Waveshare:
 - A little 1.47" TFT display (172x320 pixels)
 - An RGB LED that I can make any color (currently using it as a status indicator)
 - RISC-V processor

 Details from the manufacturer [here](https://www.waveshare.com/wiki/ESP32-C6-LCD-1.47)

-## Setup Instructions 🛠️
+## Setup

 ### 1. Toolchain Installation
 Follow the official guide: https://docs.espressif.com/projects/rust/book/getting-started/toolchain.html